BMX racers need strong legs, supple arms and a cool head but more than that is the proper mental strategy to improve performance in every race.

 1 Know your BMX track event

 Before starting a BMX race, the rider needs to know some details about the track and the event.
-It is remarkable that riders turn up to BMX events with only minutes to spare before they are out on the track.
-Take time to find out where the event is being held, how long it takes to get there (assuming some traffic hold-ups on the way), and when the event kicks off.
+It is remarkable that riders turn up to BMX events with only minutes to spare before they are out on the course.
+Take time to find out where the race is held, how long it takes to get there (assuming some traffic hold-ups on the way), and when the event kicks off.
 Give yourself plenty of time to get to the venue and prepare for the race.

 2 Know your BMX track riders